melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ## Deriving code from types

-As we saw in a [previous section](#non-shared-data-types), there are some types in Melange that compile to values that are not easily manipulable from JavaScript.
+As we saw in a [previous section](#non-shared-data-types), there are some types in Melange that compile to values that are not easy to manipulate from JavaScript.
 To facilitate the communication from JavaScript code with values of these types, Melange includes an attribute `bs.deriving` that helps generating conversion functions, as well as functions to create values from these types.
 In